qupath/qupath-docs/docs/advanced/imagej.md

 :::{admonition} The details really matter!
 :class: important

-There are lots of options at the bottom of the script runner *and they are important!*.
+There are lots of options at the bottom of the script runner *and they are important!*
 These define which regions of the image will be sent to ImageJ, and also the resolution.
 They also define what will be returned to QuPath.